Explore the Jorvik Group

 Owned and managed by York Archaeological Trust, we are part of a self-sustaining educational charity that generates income through the generosity of visitors, donors, volunteers and Friends.
 To help us create this valuable new offer for school children across the UK who cannot now visit our attractions, we need to purchase the technical equipment and learning resources to deliver it.
 We would be hugely grateful for your support helping us raise £120,000 to cover the costs of developing and running this exciting and beneficial new project.

-Buy tickets for a future visit – you can book now for future visits to JORVIK Viking Centre and our other attractions, and we’ll guarantee a refund or rebooking if we aren’t open on that date.
+Buy tickets for a future visit – you can book now for future visits to JORVIK Viking Centre and our other attractions, and we’ll guarantee a rebooking if we aren’t open on that date.

 Who is York Archaeological Trust?